Bottomloader/BDFD-Tutorials/README.md

 ### ❓ Asking a question

-If you have a question about a tutorial, please look at the [BDFD wiki](https://github.com/NilPointer-Software/bdfd-wiki) or/and the [BDFD server](https://botdesignerdiscord.com/discord).
+If you have a question about a tutorial, please look at the [BDFD wiki](https://github.com/NilPointer-Software/bdfd-wiki) and the [BDFD server](https://botdesignerdiscord.com/discord).
 Your question will be answered much faster there.

 ### ❗ Submitting an issue